IoannisAsmanis/stereo_transformation_pipeline/README.md

 ## Additional executable
 `fov_extractor` is an additional utility that allows you to estimate the Field of View of a camera given its intrinsic parameters.
 The tool relies on an OpenCV function that can do more than just that, provided that the camera aperture dimensions are known.
 If these are known, pass them in as extra CL args (should be expressed in mm) and the output will contain additional information.
+See `launch_extractor.sh` for more information.